Salad Bowl Goodness | Growing Lettuce in Pots or Containers

 - Garden Space Saver & Convenience – You can grow lettuce in pots or containers to maximize your gardening space.
 The containers only take up maybe 1 square foot of space.
 You can fit a ton of lettuce greens in a small pot.
 We also love growing lettuce in containers so it is close to our kitchen.

-- Cost effective – A packet of lettuce seeds costs $1-2 bucks.
-Organic lettuce microgreens cost $7 and is not as fresh.
+- Cost-effective – A packet of lettuce seeds costs $1-2 bucks.
+Organic lettuce microgreens cost $7 and are not as fresh.
 You only need to a small pot, dirt, and water.
-Maybe a little fertiliser to promote faster growth, but it doesn’t take much to get tasty lettuce greens.
+Maybe a little fertilizer to promote faster growth, but it doesn’t take much to get tasty lettuce greens.

 - Gourmet Lettuce variety – check out any seed catalog and you will find an endless supply of every imaginable lettuce green.
 Red Romaine lettuce, Royal Oakleaf, Red Velvet, and Bibb lettuce are just some of the most colorful varieties of lettuce that you will find.
 Maybe you can start your own lettuce farm and sell them to local restaurants